lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### The 32 ETH Problem

-Before the Pectra upgrade, every Ethereum validator had a fixed effective balance — 32 ETH.
+Before the [Pectra](https://eips.ethereum.org/EIPS/eip-7600) upgrade, every Ethereum validator had a fixed maximum effective balance of 32 ETH.
 This allowed Lido to use a simple accounting model: it was enough to count the number of validators and multiply by 32 to get the total stake.

-[EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) (MaxEB) changed the rules.
-Now, a validator’s effective balance can range from 32 to 2048 ETH.
-A validator with 2048 ETH generates 64 times more rewards than a validator with 32 ETH, but the old system treated them equally.
+[EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) introduced the new type of validator withdrawal credentials - `0x02` with `MaxEB = 2048 ETH`.
+For these validators, an effective balance can range from 32 to 2048 ETH.
+A validator with 2048 ETH generates 64 times more rewards than a validator with 32 ETH, but the old accounting system in the Lido protocol treated them equally.

 As a result, the current validator-count–based accounting is incompatible with large validators in several aspects: